shuup/shuup-guide/source/notifications.rst

 whether the customer has a valid phone or email before actually sending the email/SMS.

-Select the `all` operation next to the `New condition` button if you don't want to add any condition (this will make sure the script will run every time).
+Select the `All` operation next to the `New condition` button if you don't want to add any condition (this will make sure the script will run every time).

 .. image:: notifications/all-operation.png